esa/pagmo/doc/sphinx/documentation/topology.rst

 .. class:: PyGMO.topology.barabasi_albert([(int)m0=3, (int)m=2])

+   Topology based on the Barabási-Albert (BA) model

+   .. method:: PyGMO.topology.barabasi_albert.__init__([(int)m0=3, (int)m=2])

-   Topology based on the Barabási-Albert (BA) model for the generation of random undirected scale-free networks.
-The construction of this topology consists internally of two phases:
+      Constructs a Barabasi-Albert topology.
+The construction consists internally of two phases:

       * The first m0 elements added to the network constitute a kernel of nodes connected to each other with high probability;

       * After the kernel is built, the next elements added to the network are connected randomly to m of the existing nodes; the probability of connection is biased linearly towards the most connected nodes.

    .. image:: ../images/ba.png